Leave your contact details and Get 3 Live Classes for Free

 Oops!
 Something went wrong while submitting the form.

-If you scored a 1240 on the SAT, you’re in a strong position.
+If you earned a 1240 SAT score, you’re in a strong position.
 This score places you above the national average and puts you in range for dozens of reputable colleges.
 But how “good” it is really depends on your goals and what the rest of your application looks like.

 What Does a 1240 SAT Score Mean?